markcheret/footnotes/readme.txt

 == Changelog ==

+= 1.5.0 =
+- Update: Refactored the whole source code
+- Add: Grouped the Plugin Settings into a new Menu Page called "ManFisher Plugins"
+- Update: Moved the Diagnostics Sections to into a new Sub Page called "Diagnostics"
+- Add: Sub Page to list all other Plugins of the Contributors
+- Bugfix: Line up Footnotes with multiple lines in the Reference container

 = 1.4.0 =
 - Feature: WPML Config XML file for easy multi language string translation (WPML String Translation Support File)
 - Update: Changed e-Mail support address to the WordPress support forum